Hip to Gable Loft Conversion Cost

 Building Regulations & Planning Permission for a Hip to Gable Loft Conversion

-You may also be required to issue a Party Wall Notice before beginning work, and in the event a formal agreement needs to be made with a neighbour, then surveyor fees can range from £150 to £200 per hour, with the total cost often reaching around £1,000.
+If your home shares a wall with a neighbouring property, you may also need to issue a Party Wall Notice.
+Where a formal agreement is required, surveyor fees usually range from £150 to £200 per hour, with total costs often reaching around £1,000.

 If I'm converting a loft for use as a home office rather than a bedroom, will I still need to meet certain building regulations?